UTSCCSCC01/projectf21-backend-boiz-club/doc/sprint1/sprint1.md

 The goal for this sprint is to work on two main epics **Auth** (BAC-7) and **Admin** (BAC-25).
 The goal is to have user authentication completed in regards to both the frontend and backend components.
 Simple admin functionality such as user verification through government identification is also a main goal of this sprint in both the frontend and backend systems.

+The following indivuals are participating in the current sprint and task division is stated on JIRA:
+  - Payam Yektamaram
+  - Steven Hans Limantoro
+  - Krutik Tejalkumar Shah
+  - Tanzim Ahmed
+  - Tony Chen
+  - Mark (LiangShu) Chen
+  - Pasa Aslan

 # Sprint Stories & Subtasks

 - **(BAC-1, Auth, 8 Pts)** As a first time user, I want to create an account so that I can access the services that are provided by Pawsup.